WHO

 BOARD OF DIRECTORS.

 Friends of Oahu National Wildlife Refuges is governed by a volunteer Board of Directors who work to support the Refuges.
 The Board meets each month to receive updates from Refuge staff and decide how best to support current needs.
 The Board has a wealth of experience in history, wildlife biology, invasive species, refuge management, nonprofit organization, eco-tourism, education, law, and information technology.
 The key common denominator?
-A deep personal connection to and passion for the continuing support and education of Oahu's refuges.
+A deep personal connection to and passion for Hawai'i and these vital habitats.
+We are dedicated to the conservation, restoration and protection of the wildlife, plants and cultural resources of Hawai'i for future generations.

 Ken Kupchak